comet-dot-photos/comet-dot-photos/README.md

 coordinates.
 The radius of the circle is the maximum distance from the center to all of the painted vertices after they have been transformed to screen pixel coordinates.

+## Software Engineering Notes

+Following good software engineering practices, Comet.Photos is implemented as a set of object-based modules (Filter Engine, 3D Scene Manager, Image Browser, GUI Controller, etc...) that communicate via events.
+The user interface is specified via a declarative schema, and is entirely separate from the view and the model.
+The event-driven run-time architecture is also the basis for a logging system with regression tests to ensure that software check-ins do not break the system.

 ## Performance